In these specific situations, we may need to tell someone that you've got in touch with us.

 However, if we feel that you are unable to make decisions for yourself sometimes we might need to tell someone else what you’ve told us to be able to help you.

-This will apply to all young people under 13 and under some circumstances to older children and adults.
-If for example, you are not able to make a decision about your own safety because you don’t understand the risks, if you cannot remember the situation you are in, or if you lose consciousness whilst you are on the phone to us.
+This will apply to all children.
+Under some circumstances it may also apply to adults, if for example, you are not able to make a decision about your own safety because you don’t understand the risks, if you cannot remember the situation you are in, or if you lose consciousness whilst you are on the phone to us.

-If you share information with us which identifies a child or vulnerable adult who is at risk of harm, after discussion with you, we may contact other relevant services.
+If you share information with us which identifies a child or adult at risk who is suffering abuse or harm, after discussion with you, we may contact other relevant services.

 We can only help in these situations if we have information which identifies you.